What to do if a house buyer pulls out

 If it’s something as simple as a date or a price, you may have some flexibility to offer to get things back on track.

 Failing that, it’s time to get in touch with your estate agent.
-They can refresh your listing, with new photos if necessary, and spark up those conversations with people who may have missed out last time.
+They can refresh your listing, with new photos if necessary.
+They can also spark up those conversations with people who may have missed out last time.

 A good agent will be able to get you back into the market very quickly, and minimise the time you’ll waste.

 Any new bidders will need to get searches done, which takes time and costs money.
-If your agent can contact the previous buyer’s solicitors, they may be able to arrange for a new bidder to buy the information at a lower price —and much quicker.
+Your agent could contact the previous buyer’s solicitors to arrange for a new bidder to buy the information at a lower price —and much quicker.

 With a little preparation, you’ll be able to minimise cost and disruption